nasa/astrobee/simulation/running_the_sim.md

     [ERROR] [<timestamp>] : (ros.Astrobee) Fault with id # occurred.
 Fault error message: Didn't receive a heartbeat from <node>

-Please see the 'Multiple Heartbeat Failures' section in [/ref sim-issues] on how to fix this issue.
+Please see the 'Multiple Heartbeat Failures' section in \ref sim-issues on how to fix this issue.

 #### ns